justeat/JustTweak/README.md

 }
 ```

 `@FeatureFlag` and `@FeatureFlagWrappingOptional` are available to mark properties representing feature flags.
-Mind that by using these property wrappers, a static instance of `TweaksConfigurationsCoordinator` must be available.
+Mind that by using these property wrappers, a static instance of `JustTweak` must be available.

 ```
 @FeatureFlag(fallbackValue: <#fallback_value#>,
              feature: <#feature_key#>,
              variable: <#variable_key#>,
-             coordinator: <#tweaksConfigurationsCoordinator#>)
+             coordinator: <#justTweak#>)
 var labelText: String
 ```